-Some professionals worry that giving the eating disorder its own persona gives it too much power and might encourage patients to blame the eating disorder while absolving them of any responsibility for recovery.
-Some people find externalization too trendy and are put off by it.
+Some professionals worry that giving the eating disorder its own persona gives it too much power.
+They worry it might encourage patients to blame the eating disorder while absolving them of any responsibility for recovery.
+Some people dislike externalization and find it too trendy.

-According to the qualitative paper by Voswinkel and colleagues (2021), there were mixed perceptions about externalizing by patients interviewed.
-Some people with eating disorders feel like the eating disorder is a part of them and felt they were not taken seriously or criticized by externalization.
+According to the qualitative paper by Voswinkel and colleagues (2021), patients interviewed expressed mixed perceptions about externalizing.
+Some people with eating disorders feel like the eating disorder is a part of them.
+Consequently, they feel they were not taken seriously or criticized by externalization.
 Many of the characteristics of patients with eating disorders—such as perfectionism—are actually personality traits that by themselves are not problematic.
 So by associating these characteristics with an external agent, there is a risk of inadvertently criticizing the patient.
-People with eating disorders may find the externalization technique dismissive or invalidating of their experience and may become angry when their family members externalize the eating disorder.
+People with eating disorders may find the externalization technique dismissive or invalidating of their experience.
+They may become angry when their family members externalize the eating disorder.

 Clinicians and family members considering externalization should assess the potential risks and benefits of this technique.
 If you are a person with an eating disorder and this metaphor makes sense to you, you can learn more about the strategy by reading Life Without Ed.
 If you are a family member of a person with an eating disorder and/or a parent doing FBT, it can also be helpful to consider this as a strategy for talking about the eating disorder with your loved one.
 Life Without Ed is also good reading for parents and even some teens in recovery.

 It is always a good idea to check with the person with the eating disorder about how they perceive externalizing.
-If you are supporting a person in recovery and they dislike your ascribing the eating disorder its own persona, then you can refrain from talking about it in front of your loved one but still use it as a way to frame your own understanding of the situation.
+Perhaps you are supporting a person in recovery who dislikes your ascribing the eating disorder its own persona.
+In this case, you can refrain from talking about it in front of your loved one but still use it as a way to frame your own understanding of the situation.

 Eating disorder expert Carolyn Costin, MA, MED, MFT suggests a similar but alternative strategy to externalization: think of the patient as having two aspects of their own self, a “healthy self” and an “eating disorder self.”
 Eating disorder researcher Kelly Vitousek, Ph.D. offers another option: abandon the metaphor altogether and explain these behaviors to the patient as symptoms of starvation.
 These alternatives to externalization might be preferable to some people with eating disorders.

 Finally, it is important to emphasize that, regardless of the way an eating disorder is framed, behavioral change is critical for recovery.
-Many of the symptoms and dangers of an eating disorder can be related to nutritional deficits and these symptoms are often improved with proper nutrition and normalization of eating behaviors.
+Many of the symptoms and dangers of an eating disorder can be related to nutritional deficits.
+These symptoms are often improved with proper nutrition and normalization of eating behaviors.